I first found about preserved ginger while aimlessly browsing at supermarket shelves (a favorite pastime) and was super curious about it.

 The store bought stem ginger in syrup is crazy delicious, but the sugar, man… no can do.
 So, I bought it out of curiosity, tasted it and loved it but the jar has remained sadly in the fridge for maybe a year now?

 And there the sugary stuff is going to remain, to be used as a weapon when the day comes, because I thought, how hard can it be to DIY a keto version of this?
 Not hard at all!
-It just takes some time and 3 ingredients only: water, erythritol, and ginger.
+It just takes some time and 3 ingredients only: water, keto sweetener (xylitol or allulose are preferred), and ginger!

 - Pick ginger with smooth and shiny skin, not shriveled and pruny.
 The skins should also be on the thinner side, and you can test this by scratching the surface with your nail, it is good if it easily peels off.
 Imagine that you’ll have to remove this skin later…